doongwong2/studious-succotash/January2024.md

 # studious-succotash

-This is a collection of what I've done in LeetCode.
+This is a collection of what I've done in LeetCode, January 2024.

 1897 - Redistribute Characters to Make All Strings Equal
 2610 - Convert an Array Into a 2D Array With Conditions